banzai-cicd/banzai/README.md

 ```

 ## BanzaiCfg
 The BanzaiCfg is the object passed to the `banzai()` entrypoint in your Jenkinsfile.
-Banzai is designed to manage as much of the pipeline process as possible while maintaining a high-level of flexibility.
+The Map that you pass in is mapped to typed BanzaiCfg objects.
+The specific typed objects are referenced throughout the following documentation.

 ### appName
 **String** <span style="color:red">*</span>
 Used throughout the pipeline in various contexts to indentify the name of the app/service/lib/etc being processed.